 Stability of Institutions

-Both the parliament and the judiciary are heavily influenced by the executive branch.
-Provincial governors, who are directly appointed by the president, exercise significant authority within their provinces, often resembling small fiefdoms.
+Both parliament and the judiciary are heavily influenced by the executive branch.
+Provincial governors, appointed directly by the president, exercise significant authority in their provinces, which often resemble small fiefdoms.
 Municipal administrations, despite isolated efforts to improve local residents’ lives, lack substantial budgetary and political autonomy.

-While certain aspects of public administration, such as the Customs and Revenue Service, have undergone some degree of professionalization in recent years, their smooth functioning is frequently undermined by a lack of transparency, excessive hierarchy, internal rivalries and regulatory inconsistencies.
-Additionally, the allocation of administrative positions is often based on personal connections or political affiliations, impeding the progress of professionalization.
+While certain aspects of public administration, such as the Customs and Revenue Authority (Autoridade Tributária), have undergone some professionalization in recent years, the smooth functioning of these institutions is often undermined by a lack of transparency, excessive hierarchy, internal rivalries and regulatory inconsistencies.
+In addition, the allocation of administrative positions is often based on personal connections or political affiliations, impeding the progress of professionalization.

 Performance of democratic institutions

 Since the transition to multiparty democracy in 1990, both the MPLA government and opposition parties have officially recognized democratic institutions as legitimate.
-Various entities, such as the military, churches, and civic associations, including those critical of the government, have adhered to democratic principles.
-However, the ruling MPLA’s commitment to democratic principles primarily serves the purpose of maintaining its grip on power.
+Various entities, such as the military, churches and civic associations, including those critical of the government, have adhered to democratic principles.
+However, the ruling MPLA’s commitment to democratic principles serves primarily to maintain its grip on power.

-In practice, the MPLA often subverts democratic norms, especially in areas related to campaigning, electoral processes, the rule of law, media freedom and civic rights, despite publicly endorsing democracy as a fundamental value and common good.
-Opposition parties consistently raise concerns about the fairness of this system.
-They specifically highlight issues like the highly centralized nature of the constitution, the manipulation of the judiciary, and electoral mechanisms such as the composition of the National Electoral Commission.
+In practice, the MPLA often subverts democratic norms – especially in areas related to campaigning, electoral processes, the rule of law, media freedom and civic rights – even as it publicly endorses democracy as a fundamental value and common good.
+Opposition parties consistently raise concerns about the fairness of the system.
+They specifically highlight issues such as the highly centralized nature of the constitution, manipulation of the judiciary and electoral mechanisms, including the composition of the National Electoral Commission.

 Commitment to democratic institutions